ielashi/playground/p90x/README.md

 ### Week 5
 * **Day 5: 2021.02.04**
-  Lega and back + Ab ripper X. Again made the mistake of eating before the workout. never again.
+  Lega and back.
+Again made the mistake of eating before the workout. never again.
+I was invited at my neighbour's where I was given some Austrian dessert.
+It was ok, but now my stomach doesn't feel great so I'll skip ab ripper today.

 * **Day 4: 2021.02.03**
   Yoga X. My half moons are getting better, also feeling that my hamstrings are getting more flexible.